taylorbf/WAM/README.md

 ##### this.output

 Gain node forming the audio output of the current module.
-This connects to ther modules.
+This connects to other modules.

 ##### this.shell